daniel-ilett/blog/_drafts/2020-01-01-tut4-4-portal-momentum.md

 }
 ~~~

 If either portal has not been placed (we'll cover this in the next tutorial), or if the object isn't near or intersecting the portal, then we won't attempt to position the clone.
-We'll just stick it at a far away location.
+We'll just stick it at a faraway location.
 Once we've made sure we're inside the portal and the clone is enabled (`cloneObject.activeSelf`) and that both portals have been placed in the scene, we'll position the clone relative to the other portal.

 ~~~csharp
 if(cloneObject.activeSelf && inPortal.IsPlaced() && outPortal.IsPlaced())